Home

 Step out your door, walk across the lawn, and in no time you'll be standing on world-renowned Nauset Beach ... and likely munching on some of the best onion rings in the world at Liam's clam shack/snack bar on the beach.

-With room rates from under $200 per night during peak season (yes, that's quite reasonable considering the very exclusive location!), Nauset Knoll Motor Lodge easily made my Top 5 Unique Cape Cod Accomodations!
+With room rates around $200 per night during peak season (yes, that's quite reasonable considering the very exclusive location!), Nauset Knoll Motor Lodge is a don't miss - if you book early enough to get a reservation!

 Things That Go Bump in the Night